gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi.md

 ### Initialization

-To initialize a game contract, it is only necessary to provide the pet's name.
+To initialize a game program, it is only necessary to provide the pet's name.

 ```rust title="tamagotchi/io/src/lib.rs"
 pub struct TmgInit {